Rules of English Grammar: The Core Patterns Behind Every Rule

 A learner who understands the four patterns rather than memorising individual rules will handle novel sentence structures more reliably.

 Trap: Double negatives Standard English uses one negative per clause.
-Two negatives cancel each other out — or produce ungrammatical sentences in formal writing.
+Two negatives cancel each other out, or produce ungrammatical sentences in formal writing.
 "I didn't see nobody." (non-standard) → "I didn't see anybody." or "I saw nobody."
 The fix: one negative element per clause.

 Trap: Adjective vs adverb confusion Adjectives describe nouns; adverbs describe verbs, adjectives, or other adverbs.
 "She speaks very good." → "She speaks very well." (modifying the verb "speaks" needs an adverb) "He did a real quick job." → "He did a really quick job." ("really" modifies the adjective "quick") The test: what does this word describe?
 A noun → adjective.
 Anything else → adverb.

 Trap: Stacked noun modifiers English allows nouns to modify other nouns: "a government health policy review committee meeting."
 Each noun modifies the one after it (right to left).
 This is grammatically legal but cognitively exhausting.
 When you write more than three stacked nouns, restructure with a preposition or relative clause.
-"A meeting of the committee reviewing government health policy" — clearer.
+"A meeting of the committee reviewing government health policy" is clearer.

 1. Error spotting: What's wrong?